ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 You may also see an informational message about "awslimitchecker", which requires no action on your part.

+If your cloud shell session disconnects, please see :ref:`cloud_shell_disconnect`.

 Monitor progress
 ----------------
 To check on the progress of the search, inspect the :ref:`logfile